antronerds/r2-tutorials/original/R2Tutorials.md

 identical to the example given below, as R2 will then recognize it as such.
 How an event is defined, may differ (overall / relapsefree etc).
 This can be expressed in the name of the file that is being provided.
-For example, the file below would be named ‘overall.txt’.
-Subsequent Kaplan curves would get the name ‘overall survival’ on the y-axis.
+For example, the file below would be named ï¿½overall.txtï¿½.
+Subsequent Kaplan curves would get the name ï¿½overall survivalï¿½ on the y-axis.